 Many people think that family road-tripping must be put on hold when you have a baby.
 But what’s the fun in that?
 Getting your children involved in travel, even at wee infant ages, can set them up for success down the road.
-We put together tips for taking a cross-country road-trip with the newest additions to your family.
+We put together tips for road-tripping with a baby, so now you can take a cross-country vacation with the newest additions to your family.

 1. Never travel more than 4-6 hours a day.